 When you were searching for home proposal ideas, you probably saw your fair share of adorable proposal videos.
 Well, why not make your own?
 Hide a camera, your phone, or computer, and document the whole thing.
 You’ll love having this memory on film so you can relive it again and again.

 Hire a photographer

 You can take it one step further and hire a photographer to capture the moment, even while social distancing.
 Take your proposal outside your house and your photographer can capture photos paparazzi style.
-Follow up with some engagement photos on your doorstep and join The Front Steps Project (#thefrontstepsproject), an initiative by professional photographers dedicated to strengthening community during the coronavirus outbreak.
-Emotions will be running high and so you’re sure to get some amazing photos to announce your engagement and to eventually post to your wedding website.
+Follow up with some engagement photos—emotions will be running high and so you’re sure to get some amazing photos to announce your engagement and to eventually post to your wedding website.

 Involve your friends and family members

 Don’t want to go it alone?
 Make your friends and family members part of your at-home marriage proposal idea by face timing them and hiding your phone or computer so they can be a part of the surprise.
 If you’d rather keep your engagement one-on-one, simply do a video call after with the big news or throw a virtual engagement party with your nearest and dearest.

 When all is said and done, don’t go back to your regular routine—celebrate with a date.
 Order in their favourite food, set the mood with some candles, and make it a day (or night) to remember.
 Just because you opted for a simple at-home proposal, doesn’t mean you can’t be super romantic!

 A note to our couples planning a wedding during Covid-19: we’ve opened up a dedicated hotline to answer any and all wedding planning questions that you may have – (833) 998-2865 or firstname.lastname@example.org